-Recall that stimulating the hair follicles can cause for your hair to grow, hence why many naturals make it a habit of massaging their scalps every night before bed.
+Recall that stimulating the hair follicles can cause for your hair to grow.
+Hence, why many naturals make it a habit of massaging their scalps every night before bed.
 The beauty of the inversion method is that it stimulates the hair follicles in two ways.

-Since the inversion method involves being in an uncomfortable position for an extended period of time, there are certain side effects and risks that you should be aware of before attempting this method.
+Since the inversion method involves being in an uncomfortable position for an extended period of time, there are certain side effects and risks that you should be aware of before attempting the inversion method.
 For one, many women experience feelings of dizziness and nausea as a result of holding their head upside down for several minutes at once.